nikkaella/MarshmallowMayhem/README.md

-# MarshmallowMayhem
-## Team 0- MarshmallowMayhem
+# Team 0 - MarshmallowMayhem
+## How To Run

-* To run game: open MarshmallowMayhem.jar
+open MarshmallowMayhem.jar

+## Resources
-* Source code located in src/application.
+Source code located in src/application.

-* Resources located in src/resources.
+Resources located in src/resources.

 Click the robot in credits for a surprise.